10 Seemingly Normal People Who Were Keeping Human Captives in Their Homes

 When it comes to the most shocking crimes, the old saying is often true: "it's always the ones you least suspect."
 The friendly guy next door, the quiet IT tech, the old married couple you see at church every week: they all seem normal enough, but you never really know what’s going on in someone’s head – or in their homes.
 You could know someone that is keeping human captives locked up in their home right now and not even have a clue.

 As absurd and fictional as things like “underground dungeons” and “soundproof bunkers” may sound, there really are crazy people out there who build these things for the sole purpose of storing human captives.
 This list contains some real cases of people who were held against their will and suffered greatly at the hands of lunatics that appeared normal to the outside world.

 Cleveland Man Kept Three Women Captive for 10 Years

 Between 2002 and 2004, Cleveland residents Michelle Knight, Amanda Berry, and Georgina "Gina" DeJesus all went missing after accepting a ride home from Ariel Castro.
-Castro lured each girl, restrained them, and locked them up in his basement, where they would suffer repeated rapes and beatings on a regular basis.
+Castro lured each girl, restrained them, and locked them up in his basement.
 To everyone in the neighborhood, Castro was just another guy, no one had any clue that he was keeping three girls captive in his home at 2207 Seymour Avenue (just three miles from the area where they were all abducted) for 10 years.

 It wasn’t until May 6, 2013, when Amanda Berry got the opportunity to escape with her six-year-old daughter.
 She was able to get the attention of neighbors and call the police from one of their homes.
 She identified herself as Amanda Berry, stating that she’d been missing for 10 years and had escaped.
 She sent Cleveland PD to Castro’s house to free the other two women.